therealtrex/GDIMacGyver/content/Lab5_data_exploration/exploring_data_2.md

 ![image_tag](/static/50_data_exploration/Image_9.png)

-Select `AWS GDI Intro Dashboard` (or the dashboard name you used in the previous step), and enter `Outlier Details` in the Panel Title.
-Click `Save to Dashboard` and then `View Dashboard`.
+- Select `AWS GDI Intro Dashboard` (or the dashboard name you used in the previous step)
+- Enter `Outlier Details` in the Panel Title.
+- Click `Save to Dashboard` and then `View Dashboard`

 ![image_tag](/static/50_data_exploration/Image_10.png)